 Thyme is a perennial evergreen, and this is a plant that repels ticks.
 It’s related to the oregano plant and a member of the mint family.
 It has a history that dates back to ancient Greece and Egypt, and it’s a popular cooking ingredient in Italian and Mediterranean dishes.
 The smell white petals on the flowers releases a sweet scent that ticks can’t stand.
 It’s a nice border for your fence, sidewalk, patio, or along the edges of your flower gardens.

-Thyme works to repel insects, but it’s also light enough to be a popular cooking herb in a variety of dishes.
+Thyme works to keep ticks away, but it’s also light enough to be a popular cooking herb in a variety of dishes.

 Sunflowers can grow to over 10 feet tall, so they need a lot of room.
 However, this is a bright and cheery plant that repels ticks due to the vitamin B1 found in the seeds.
 For the best results, you’ll crush up the seeds to release the oils.
 These flowers have huge green leaves, thick stems, bright yellow petals, and a dark brown or black face.
 The seeds dry out in the fall months, and the flower’s face can measure almost a foot across.
 They grow best in large bunches in a wide open area with a lot of sun.